Manu Singh: Social Movements

 He has been an animal rights activist and involved in promoting compassion and care for all living creatures.
 He also organised campaigns to ban slaughter of animals in the name of religion and for promoting vegetarianism.
 He was actively involved in the movement to ban the Gadhimai animal sacrifice in Nepal and also has been instrumental in saving camels during the Eidul Adha sacrifices.
 He raised voice against slaughterhouses in Gurgaon and animal slaughter in Gandhimai in Nepal.
 His session titled Varenyam encourages youth for adopting a lifestyle that causes minimum suffering to animals and also helps protect the environment.
 Varenyam has received great support from eminent sportspersons like ace badminton player Saina Nehwal, wrestler Rajeev Tomer and UFC champion and Hollywood star Randy Couture, Dolph Lundgren, Jonty Rhodes etc.

 Other activities

-He was part of the jury for Hult Prize in India, given by an institution under the patronship of former US President Bill Clinton;
+He won and consequently was part of the jury for Hult Prize in India, given by an institution under the patronship of former US President Bill Clinton;